-Salted shortbread cookies are easy enough to make for a quick sweet treat and special enough to make at the holidays.
-Whether you are looking for a Christmas cookie recipe or just an easy shortbread recipe, these salted butter cookies have got you covered.
+Salted shortbread cookies are easy enough to make for a quick sweet treat and special enough to make as Christmas shortbread cookies at the holidays.
+Whether you are looking for a Christmas cookie recipe or just an easy buttery shortbread cookie recipe, these salted butter cookies have got you covered.

 Aside from the salt, the other thing that makes these shortbread cookies so amazing is that they're perfectly balanced in terms of not being to dry or too chewy.
 They are just right!

 This shortbread recipe uses two types of sugar to achieve that perfect consistency.
 I really think you are going to love it.